 Morné Du Toit made his feature film directing debut with Hoofmeisie, an Afrikaans family comedy.
-He has worked as editor (GMR 3, Pantjieswinkel stories, Daar doer in die fliek), first AD and second unit director (Bakgat, Bakgat 2, Crazy Fight Beast Song), and as a writer and director on numerous ground-breaking work in South Africa.
+He has worked as an editor (GMR 3, Pantjieswinkel stories, Daar doer in die fliek), first AD and second unit director (Bakgat, Bakgat 2, Crazy Fight Beast Song), and as a writer and director on numerous ground-breaking projects in South Africa.
 In 2013 Morné wrote and directed the short film thriller Prinses (26mins).
 In 2014 he directed Stom (26mins), a drama that deals with the harsh realities of post-natal depression.
-The film received respected reviews and nominations for best actor, best director and best film at the 2014 Silwerskermfees.
+The film received respected reviews and nominations for best actor, best director, and best film at the 2014 Silwerskermfees.

 Daniel Dercksen shares a few thoughts with director Morné Du Toit

 How did you become attached to the project?

 Screenwriter Lizé Vosloo gave me a book by Jaco Jacobs ‘Oor ‘n motorfiets, ‘n zombiefliek en lang getalle wat deur elf gedeel kan word’, quite a mouthful, and asked me to give it a read and let her know if it would be worth adapting for screen.
 I read it and I knew I wanted to be part of the project because it was a rich and multi-layered story with many interesting and complex characters.